RoseGabriely/web-sprint-challenge-javascript-fundamentals/README.md

     Window binding - generally an error due to 'this' not being bound do anything, so it binds to the whole window which renders it essentially useless.
     Implicit binding - this is the most common type of binding where 'this' is applied to an object with a method.
 When the method is invoked, the object to the left of the dot is what 'this' binds to.
     Explicit binding - when 'this' is explicitly bound through .call, .apply or .bind.
+    New Binding - 'this' would be bound to an object that is being constructed using the new keyword.
 5. Why do we need super() in an extended class?
+    Super() is used to relay all of the information from the parent's object.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.